elenderg/PAL-1000/instruções de compilação.md

 `Remove any trailing backslash from the designator.`

-`Put the compiler's directory then the designator then "_.lst_" into the path.`
+`Put the compiler's directory then the designator then ".lst_" into the path.`

 These routines let us say "_the compiler's exe path_" and "_the compiler's listing path_" as if those two things were fields in the compiler record.
 Kind of like "_derived data_" or a "_calculated field_" in a database.